CharlieDigital/dn6-firebase/README.md

 dn6-firebase-demo
 ```

-You have to create a project; the app initialization will fail if you don't.
+You ***must*** create a project; the app initialization will fail later on if you don't.
+Don't worry, you don't have to provision any services ***in*** Google Cloud; you just need to have the project.

-If you already have a project, then you can also select it instead.
+> 💡 If you already have a project, then you can also select it instead.

 ```bash
 # ?
 Which Firebase emulators do you want to set up?